switer/chainjs/README.md

 ![diagram](http://switer.qiniudn.com/chainjs-diagram.png)

 ## API
-Each step has been passed the `chain` instance in the first argument
+Each step's handler has been passed the `chain` instance as the first argument

 ### Chain(func, func1, ..., funcN)
 Instancing a chain and define a chain step